f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/OCP/Upload_BIG-IP_Image_to_RedHat_OpenShift/Upload_BIG-IP_Image_to_OCP_console.rst

 .. image:: ./Assets/oc_get_dv.jpg

-As you can able to see, by executing "oc get dv" cmd, we can able to see **big-ip** image is uploaded successfully and ready to be deployed.
+As you can able to see, by executing "oc get dv" cmd, we can able to see **big-ip** image is uploaded successfully and ready to be deployed as a VM or pod.

 Conclusion:
 --------------------